 The Coming Of Gog And Magog

 Unfortunately, what should be easy becomes difficult when theologians attempt to force the Bible into saying something that it does not.
-Most ‘scholars’ claim that Gog is the Antichrist.
-They might not make such a claim very loudly, since their arguments are weak, but they still say it.
+Most 'scholars' claim that Gog is the Antichrist.
+They might not make such a claim very loudly, since their arguments are weak, but they still say it - or at least imply it.

 Gog is NOT the Antichrist.

-Does the coming of Gog and Magog belong in one of those five or six invasions?
+Does the coming of Gog and Magog belong in one of those five invasions?

 Or, does Gog and Magog come before them?